uio-library/ub-baser/ansible/README.md

 Please protect it with a strong passphrase.

-Copy the public key (`~/.ssh/id_rsa.ub-baser-deploy.pub`), login to the server and append the public key to `/home/deploy/.ssh/authorized_keys`.
+Copy the contents of the public key file (`~/.ssh/id_rsa.ub-baser-deploy.pub`), login to the server and append the contents to a new line in `/home/deploy/.ssh/authorized_keys`.

-Then check if you can login using `ssh deploy@ub-baser`.
+Then check if you can login using `ssh -i ~/.ssh/id_rsa.ub-baser-deploy deploy@ub-baser.uio.no`.

 If that succeeds, you can proceed to test if you can run `ansible` (from this directory):